-When trying to comply with all of the various data security regulations (like PCI DSS or HIPAA), it is critical to have the right procedures and products in place.
+When trying to comply with all of the various data security requirements (like PCI DSS or HIPAA), it is critical to have the right procedures and products in place.

 A variety of government agencies have already implemented solutions such as the GoAnywhere managed file transfer solution.
 GoAnywhere takes a standards-based approach to data security using proven FIPS 140-2 validated encryption, SSL, TLS and SSH protocols, along with role-based administration and detailed audit trails.
 This comprehensive approach allows federal agencies to protect and automate their batch transmissions, perform ad-hoc transfers safely and provide a compliant alternative to email attachments.

 Linoma Software [now HelpSystems] will be demonstrating the GoAnywhere solution, which is now listed in the GSA Advantage Directory, at the upcoming FOSE Government Technology and IT Expo held in Washington DC, May 14-16.

 In the State of the Union Address, the President encouraged Congress to pass laws to "give our government a greater capacity to secure our networks and deter attacks."